Rishabhrv/Reverse-image-search/README.md

   ## Contact

-If you have any questions or issues, please contact us at rishabhvyas472@gmail.com
+If you have any questions or issues, please contact at rishabhvyas472@gmail.com